VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 cd ~/Desktop/day2-dev
 ```

-If you're computer is too smart, it may have automatically unzipped the directory for you.
+If your computer is too smart, it may have automatically unzipped the directory for you.
 In that case, you can just move the directory and change into it:

 ```bash
 mv ~/Downloads/day2-dev ~/Desktop/